darktasevski/CompSci/Math/geometry.md

         |-----------|
 ```

 **Area** is the space inside of a two-dimensional shape.
-We can also think of area as the amount of space a shape covers.
+We can also think of the area as the amount of space a shape covers.

 **Oblast(Area)** predstavlja celo područje unutrašnjeg dela geometrijske figure, mereno u jedinicama.
 Oblast pravougaone figure je definisan proizvod dve strane, i moze se izračunati uz pomoć sledeće formule: $$O = d * c$$

 $$ height \times width = area $$

-**Perimeter** is the distance around the outside of a two-dimensional shape.To find the perimeter of a shape, we add all of the shape's side lengths.
+**Perimeter** is the distance around the outside of a two-dimensional shape.
+To find the perimeter of a shape, we add all of the shape's side lengths.

 **Perimetar** je distanca potrebna da se obidje oko nekog objekta, ili matematički rečeno zbir svih strana geometrijske figure.
 Može se izračunati uz pomoć sledeće formule: $$P = (d *c)* 2$$ $$ (height \times width) \times 2 = perimeter $$